[Toy Review] UEROS Remote Control Wearable Vibrator with Detachable Egg Set

 I can only recommend this toy if you’re after app functionality or long-distance capability and if you don’t need very powerful vibrations.
 The Lovense Lush 2’s app is great, and the tip connectivity option for adult performers is genuinely cool and unique.

 Unfortunately, its power level really lets the Lovense Lush 2 down.
-For a vibrator that costs £139.99 ($139.99 US), a nifty app isn’t enough.
+For a toy at this price point, a nifty app isn’t enough.
 I expect it to actually be powerful to get me off.
 Which, frankly, is a low bar for a supposedly high-end toy to meet.

 Without the cool app features, all you have is an overpriced vibrator with a mediocre motor.